jeffpar/pcjs.v1/apps/pcx86/1982/ratbas/README.md

 	               .
 	CEND]

-<lhs> may be anything that can be placed on the left side of the equality in an IF statement; <rhs> may be anything
-that can be placed on the right side of the equality.
-Optionally, <rhs> may be composed of two or more such expressions, separated by commas.
+&lt;lhs&gt; may be anything that can be placed on the left side of the equality in an IF statement; &lt;rhs&gt; may be anything that can be placed on the right side of the equality.
+Optionally, &lt;rhs&gt; may be composed of two or more such expressions, separated by commas.
 If OTHERWISE) is omitted, an implicit OTHERWISE) with no statements is assumed.

 	CASE name$ OF]
 	   "Bill","BILL" :]